FritzPeterAlbrecht/IOTAInky/README.md

 | InkyColor | General color of your Inkyphat - set to "yellow" for a yellow Inkyphat for example |
 | InkyBorderColor | The border can be set to black or red, change it here |
 | InkyRotate | Rotation of your Inkyphat |

+#### How to get everything started

+Take your Raspberry Zero, plug in the Inkyphat e-Ink Display and clone this repository.
+You may adjust your paths in the config and program files.